humdrum-tools/humdrum-documentation/tool/hum2fin/index.md

 The **hum2fin** command provides the means to viewing humdrum files in the \"Finale\" graphical music notation editor by converting the Humdrum file into a Finale readable file.
-It takes a humdrum file as input and outputs a file with the same musical data represented in Finale\'s enigma transportable file format (.etf).
+It takes a humdrum file as input and outputs a file with the same musical data represented in Finale's enigma transportable file format (.etf).
 The enigma format is an ASCII-based file format developed by CodaMusic Technology, developer of Finale, which allows finale data to be read by both Macs and PCs.